Nom3o/Django_roadmap/README.md

 This roadmap is my personal journey from beginner to job-ready Django backend developer.
 It covers **core Django**, **REST APIs**, **advanced backend topics**, **security**, and **deployment** — the full backend stack, with real projects at every stage.

-> ✨ _Built with discipline, passion, and a dream to become one of the top devs in Africa._

 ---